-What can the Centre for Brexit Studies offer to your business?
+Get involved with the Centre for Brexit Studies

-We are also able to work directly with business to address individual organisational issues and help achieve business growth whilst the Brexit negotiation process unfolds, domestically and internationally.
+We are also able to work directly with business to address individual organisational issues and help achieve business growth throughout the Brexit process.

 Through our Business Services team at BCU Advantage, we can work with your business through commissioned research, Knowledge Transfer Partnerships (KTPs), a Knowledge Exchange Enterprise Network (KEEN) programme and Innovation Vouchers.